 on the Operation page select the “COM Port” and push the “Flash” button.
 If successful the blue bar will slowly stretch from left to right and the icon on the bottom left will turn green.

-Mac and Linux users should use the esptool
+Mac users should use the esptool

 Changing the Wifi SSID and Password¶

 connect from your PC to the wifi access point (initial access point ID is “ArduPilot”, and password is “ardupilot”)

 open a browser to 192.168.4.1 and a simple web interface will appear like below